Of course, I’m pretty sure most of you will agree that the perfect date should not be the first day of classes. We will cram and I hate it.

 Furthermore, starting early with your classroom supplies will help you save hard cash.
 Shopping for classroom essentials a few weeks before the opening of classes will make you spend a lot.

-Hence, to avoid this shopping mishap, you have to set out early for essentials a couple of months before the next school year opens.
+To avoid this shopping mishap, set out early for essentials a couple of months before the next school year opens.

 Tip#5 Decide For The Best Month To Shop